scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[56:13]** And then those who did so were tormented in chains.

-**[56:14]** But the rest of the multitude of the angels, of which there is (no) number, restrained themselves.
+**[56:14]** But the rest of the multitude of the angels, of which there is no number, restrained themselves.

 **[56:15]** And those who dwelt on the earth perished together (with them) through the waters of the deluge.

 **[56:16]** These are the black first waters.

-**[57:1]** And after these (waters) thou didst see bright waters: this is the fount of Abraham, also his generations and advent of his son, and of his son's son, and of those like them.
+**[57:1]** "And after these (waters) thou didst see bright waters: this is the fount of Abraham, also his generations and advent of his son, and of his son's son, and of those like them.

-**[57:2]** Because at that time the unwritten law was named amongst them, And the works of the commandments were then fulfilled, And belief in the coming judgement was then generated, And hope of the world that was to be renewed was then built up, And the promise of the life that should come hereafter was implanted.
+**[57:2]** Because at that time the unwritten law was named amongst them, and the works of the commandments were then fulfilled, and belief in the coming judgement was then generated, and hope of the world that was to be renewed was then built up, and the promise of the life that should come hereafter was implanted.

 **[57:3]** These are the bright waters, which thou hast seen.

-**[58:1]** And the black third waters which thou hast seen, these are the mingling of all sins, which the nations afterwards wrought after the death of those righteous men, and the wickedness of the land of Egypt, wherein they did wickedly in the service wherewith they made their sons to serve.
+**[58:1]** "And the black third waters which thou hast seen, these are the mingling of all sins, which the nations afterwards wrought after the death of those righteous men, and the wickedness of the land of Egypt, wherein they did wickedly in the service wherewith they made their sons to serve.

 **[58:2]** Nevertheless, these also perished at last.

-**[59:1]** And the bright fourth waters which thou hast seen are the advent of Moses and Aaron and Miriam and Joshua the son of Nun and Caleb and of all those like them.
+**[59:1]** "And the bright fourth waters which thou hast seen are the advent of Moses and Aaron and Miriam and Joshua the son of Nun and Caleb and of all those like them.

 **[59:2]** For at that time the lamp of the eternal law shone on all those who sat in darkness, which announced to them that believe the promise of their reward, and to them that deny, the torment of fire which is reserved for them.

-**[59:3]** But also the heavens at that time were shaken from their place, and those who were under the throne of the Mighty One were perturbed, when He was taking Moses unto Himself
+**[59:3]** But also the heavens at that time were shaken from their place, and those who were under the throne of the Mighty One were perturbed, when He was taking Moses unto Himself.

-**[59:4]** For He showed him many admonitions together with the principles of the law and the consummation of the times, as also to thee, and likewise the pattern of Zion and its measures, in the pattern of which the sanctuary of the present time was to be made.
+**[59:4]** For He showed him many admonitions together with the principles of the law and the consummation of time, as also to thee, and likewise the pattern of Zion and its measures, which was made to be in the pattern of the sanctuary of the present time.

-**[59:5]** But then also He showed to him the measures of the fire, also the depths of the abyss, and the weight of the winds, and the number of the drops of rain:
+**[59:5]** But then also He showed to him the measures of the fire, also the depths of the abyss, and the weight of the winds, and the number of the drops of rain.

-**[59:6]** And the suppression of anger, and the multitude of long-suffering, and the truth of judgement:
+**[59:6]** And the suppression of anger, and the multitude of long-suffering, and the truth of judgement.

-**[59:7]** And the root of wisdom, and the riches of understanding, and the fount of knowledge:
+**[59:7]** And the root of wisdom, and the riches of understanding, and the fount of knowledge.

-**[59:8]** And the height of the air, and the greatness of Paradise, and the consummation of the ages, and the beginning of the day of judgement:
+**[59:8]** And the height of the air, and the greatness of Paradise, and the consummation of the ages, and the beginning of the day of judgement.

-**[59:9]** And the number of the offerings, and the earths which have not yet come:
+**[59:9]** And the number of the offerings, and the earths which have not yet come.

-**[59:10]** And the mouth of Gehenna, and the station of vengeance, and the place of faith, and the region of hope:
+**[59:10]** And the mouth of Gehenna, and the station of vengeance, and the place of faith, and the region of hope.

-**[59:11]** And the likeness of future torment, and the multitude of innumerable angels, and the flaming hosts, and the splendour of the lightning and the voice of the thunders, and the orders of the chiefs of the angels, and the treasuries of light, and the changes of the times, and the investigations of the law.
+**[59:11]** And the likeness of future torment, and the multitude of innumerable angels, and the powers of the flames, and the splendour of the lightnings, and the voice of the thunders, and the orders of the chiefs of the angels, and the treasuries of light, and the changes of the times, and the investigations of the law.

 **[59:12]** These are the bright fourth waters which thou hast seen.

-**[60:1]** 'And the black fifth waters which thou hast seen raining are the works which the Amorites wrought, and the spells of their incantations which they wrought, and the wickedness of their mysteries, and the mingling of their pollution.
+**[60:1]** "And the black fifth waters which thou hast seen raining are the works which the Amorites wrought, and the spells of their incantations which they wrought, and the wickedness of their mysteries, and the mingling of their pollution.

-**[60:2]** But even Israel was then polluted by sins in the days of the judges, though they saw many sip which were from Him who made them.
+**[60:2]** But even Israel was then polluted by sins in the days of the judges, though they saw many signs which were from Him who made them.

-**[61:1]** 'And the bright sixth waters which thou didst see, this is the time in which David and Solomon were born.
+**[61:1]** "And the bright sixth waters which thou didst see, this is the time in which David and Solomon were born.

-**[61:2]** And there was at that time the building of Zion, And the dedication of the sanctuary, And the shedding of much blood of the nations that sinned then, And many offerings which were offered then in the dedication of the sanctuary.
+**[61:2]** And there was at that time the building of Zion, and the dedication of the sanctuary, and the shedding of much blood of the nations that sinned then, and many offerings which were offered then in the dedication of the sanctuary.

-**[61:3]** And peace and tranquillity existed at that time,
+**[61:3]** And peace and tranquillity existed at that time.

-**[61:4]** And wisdom was heard in the assembly: And the riches of understanding were magnified in the congregations,
+**[61:4]** And wisdom was heard in the assembly, and the riches of understanding were magnified in the congregations.

-**[61:5]** And the holy festivals were fulfilled in blessedness and in much joy.
+**[61:5]** And the holy festivals were fulfilled in goodness and in much joy.

-**[61:6]** And the judgement of the rulers was then seen to be without guile, And the righteousness of the precepts of the Mighty One was accomplished with truth.
+**[61:6]** And the judgement of the rulers was then seen to be without guile, and the righteousness of the precepts of the Mighty One was accomplished with truth.

-**[61:7]** And the land [which] was then beloved by the Lord, And because its inhabitants sinned not, it was glorified beyond all lands, And the city Zion ruled then over all lands and regions.
+**[61:7]** And because the land was then beloved at that time, and because its inhabitants sinned not, it was glorified beyond all lands, and the city Zion ruled then over all lands and regions.

 **[61:8]** These are the bright waters which thou hast seen.

-**[62:1]** 'And the black seventh waters which thou bast seen, this is the perversion (brought about) by the counsel of Jeroboam, who took counsel to make two calves of gold:
+**[62:1]** "And the black seventh waters which thou bast seen, this is the perversion (brought about) by the counsel of Jeroboam, who took counsel to make two calves of gold.

 **[62:2]** And all the iniquities which kings who were after him iniquitously wrought.